 University of WA Suicide Risk/Distress Assessment Protocol | (Source: University of Washington Center for Behavioral Technology) Reynolds, S. K., Lindenboim, N., Comtois, K. A., Murray, A., & Linehan, M. M. (2006).
 Risky Assessments: Participant Suicidality and Distress Associated with Research Assessments in a Treatment Study of Suicidal Behavior.
 Suicide and Life-Threatening Behavior (36)1, 19-33.
 Linehan, M. M., Comtois, K. A., &, Ward-Ciesielski, E. F. (2012).
 Assessing and managing risk with suicidal individuals.
 Cognitive and Behavioral Practice, 19(2), 218-232

 The first section includes recommendations for both professionals and consumers.
 The next section includes suggested workbooks for therapy and/or self-help.
 The “Textbooks” section is comprised of required reading that I found valuable as a counseling grad student.
 In the “PracticePlanners Series” section, I included the planners I’ve relied on the most.
 The last section includes additional reads that have been helpful to me in both my professional and personal life.

-Initially, group counseling terrified me.
-(What if I can’t “control” the group?
-What if a member challenges me?
-What if I can’t think of anything to say?
-What if everyone gets up and leaves? – that actually happened, once, by the way.
+Initially, the idea of group therapy terrified me.
+What if I couldn’t “control” the group?
+What if a client challenged me?
+What if I couldn’t think of anything to say?
+What if everyone got up and walked out? – which actually happened, once, by the way.

-I got over it, of course.
 Group facilitation wasn’t always comfortable and I made many (many!) mistakes, but I grew.
-I realized it’s okay to be both counselor and human; at times, humans say dumb stuff, hurt each other’s feelings, and don’t know the answer.
+I realized it’s okay to be counselor and human; at times, humans say dumb stuff, hurt each other’s feelings, and don’t know the answer.

 This resource guide provides practical information and tools for group therapy for mental health practitioners.